mingweishih/mystikos/doc/design/thread-interrupt.md

 - Thread interruption
   - The OE host runtime registers the signal handler for a new signal, `SIGUSR1`.
-  - The OE in-enclave excpeiotn handler forwards the following information to Mystkos
+  - The OE in-enclave exception handler forwards the following information to Mystkos
     - `oe_exception_record->code`: `OE_EXCEPTION_UNKNOWN`
     - Other fields: zero
+    - Consideration: may affect the #PF simulation in SGX1 debug mode.
-  - The Mystikos enclave adds logic to handle when the exception code equals to `OE_EXCEPTION_UNKNOWN`
+  - The Mystikos enclave adds logic to handle when the exception code equals to `OE_EXCEPTION_UNKNOWN`.

 - Trusted signal information passing
   - The Mystikos kernel makes a tgkill OCALL after `myst_signal_delivery`, which